Enterprise Performance Software: Managing Cascading Goals and 360 Reviews

 What Are Cascading Goals And Why Do They Matter?

-There is a small but big difference between cascading and aligning.
+There is a significant difference between cascading goals and aligning goals.
 Cascading is a traditional top-down flow where goals are broken into smaller bits.
 Aligning is more about working together, letting individuals set goals that help the company vision from the bottom up.

 If a CEO sets a revenue goal of $200M, the Sales VP turns this into 'Close 50 new big deals.'
 A rep then translates this into 'Get 200 leads.'
 Every person knows exactly how their Monday morning task helps hit that $200M target.